Wisconsin is home to 166 solar companies that make up the entire supply chain needed to steer solar towards the top.

 Notable Installations in Wisconsin.

 - Jefferson Solar Project was completed in 2013 by developer Half Moon.
-This photovoltaic project has the capacity to generate 1.1 MW of electricity-- enough to power over 200 Wisconsin homes4.
+It has the capacity to generate 1.1 MW of electricity-- enough to power over 200 Wisconsin homes4.

 - Several large retailers in Wisconsin have gone solar, including Fairmount Minerals.
 Kohl's Department Stores has installed one of the largest corporate photovoltaic systems in the state with 159 kW of solar capacity at their location in Milwaukee5.

 See our solar installation maps.